 Welcome to My Adventure.
-I'm building A Cozy Mk IV Experimental Aircraft and this site will serve as my FAA required builders log, a fun way to track my journey, and a source for others coming behind me.
-Look around, track my progress, and maybe get inspired to follow your own dream.
+I'm Chad and I'm building A Cozy Mk IV Experimental Aircraft.
+This site will serve as my FAA required builders log, a fun way to track my journey, and a source for others who come behind me.
+Stay a while, Look around, and maybe get inspired to follow you're dream.

 Well, at long last, it's time to start building real aircraft parts.
 The long journey ahead starts with the fairly straight forward building of the front seat back.
 It's made out of 3/4" medium density foam, glassed on both sides, and becomes one of several structural bulkheads running from one end to another in the fuselage.
 At this point I went ahead and purchased a small 10" table saw from Lowes.
 It was perfect for cutting the 45 degree beveled edges at the top and bottom of the seat.
 I'm sure it will come in handy more.
 The beveled edges are necessary because the seat reclines 45 degrees when installed in the aircraft making for a relaxed seating position while flying.